-In answering these questions, The Empire on the Western Front uses a comparative framework in its examination of army formation and operations at the divisional level.
-Ultimately, this book calls into question existing accounts that emphasize the differences between the imperial and dominion armies.
+In answering these questions, The Empire on the Western Front examines army formation and operations at the divisional level and ultimately calls into question existing accounts that emphasize the differences between the imperial and dominion armies.

 This book will appeal to those interested in the development and operations of the dominion armies and the British Expeditionary Force during the Great War.

 The Empire on the Western Front is one of only a few studies of the divisional level of command during the First World War.
 It is an invaluable resource for understanding differences between British and Canadian experiences – one that should prompt both debate and further research in this area.

 1 Raising and Training the Divisions

 2 The 4th and the 62nd Divisions: First Months in Line

 3 The 62nd Division: Second Bullecourt and Aftermath